drivet/website/content/design-notes.md

 In the past, this website was diven by homemade blogging engine called [YAWT][1].
-It worked fairly well, but I eventually got tired of maintaining it, so I switched to a static site genertaor called [pelican][4].
+It worked fairly well, but I eventually got tired of maintaining it, so I switched to a static site generator called [pelican][4].
 Like YAWT, it's written in python and uses the [Jinja2][5] tempating system, so I didn't feel completely out of place.